dataronio/juvix/README.md

 <img align="right" width="300" height="300" src="Juvix_logo.png">

-Juvix is a dependently functional programming language for writing efficient formally-verified smart contracts, which can be deployed to various distributed ledgers.
+Juvix is a dependently functional programming language for writing efficient formally-verified [validity predicates](https://anoma.network/blog/validity-predicates/), which can be deployed to various distributed ledgers.
 Juvix addresses many issues that we have experienced while trying to write and deploy decentralised applications present in the ecosystem of smart-contracts: